MicrosoftDocs/dataexplorer-docs/kusto/query/has-any-index-function.md

 > [!INCLUDE [applies](../includes/applies-to-version/applies.md)] [!INCLUDE [fabric](../includes/applies-to-version/fabric.md)] [!INCLUDE [azure-data-explorer](../includes/applies-to-version/azure-data-explorer.md)] [!INCLUDE [monitor](../includes/applies-to-version/monitor.md)] [!INCLUDE [sentinel](../includes/applies-to-version/sentinel.md)]

-Searches the string for items specified in the array and returns the position in the array of the first item found in the string. `has_any_index` searches for indexed terms, where an indexed [term](datatypes-string-operators.md#what-is-a-term) is three or more characters.
-If your term is fewer than three characters, the query scans the values in the column, which is slower than looking up the term in the term index.
+Searches the string for items specified in the array and returns the position in the array of the first item found in the string.

 ## Syntax